Nahlen/monty-hall-test/README.md

 ### Future improvements
 * The `Game Engine` itself should not be written in `node.js` (server being `node.js` is not an issue).
 Writing mathematical logic and testing propabilities works a lot better with a language like `C#`
-* Maybe the `INACTIVE` state of game round in the `Game ENgine` was an unecessary concept.
+* Maybe the `INACTIVE` state of game round in the `Game Engine` was an unecessary concept.
 It introduced a state which only existed when the engine was created.
 After that it never goes back to `INACTIVE`, since it will go from the latest round with state `COMPLETED` to `ACTIVE`
 * Game rules
 * More testing
     - UI testing